Lithium-ion and lithium polymer batteries are still the dominant forms of batteries, but that wouldn’t be forever.

 The company currently produces 20 Ah multi-layer all-solid-state lithium metal batteries on its continuous roll-to-roll production line based in Louisville, Colorado.
 However, the all-solid-state batteries it currently produces are dimed as prototypes that are currently being validated by the company’s strategic partners.

 Solid Power is expected to sell its all-solid-state batteries this year, however, the batteries for automotive applications are expected to hit the market by 2026.

 QuantumScape is an industry-leading public company (NYSE: QS) that is developing solid-state lithium metal batteries for electric vehicles that provides both high specific energy and high energy density.
 The company is based in San-Jose and backed by Bill Gates, Volkswagen, Continental AG, and George Soros among other prominent investors.

 Arguably, QuantumScape’s all-solid-state battery technology is currently the most advanced.
 Its prototype battery can charge to 80% capacity in 15 minutes and that’s “faster than either conventional battery or alternative solid-state approaches are capable of delivering”.

-One of the biggest challenges of developing all-solid-state batteries is the complication around increasing their capacity and charging time.
+One of the biggest challenges of developing all-solid-state batteries is the complication of increasing their capacity and charging time.
 In other to increase the capacity of these batteries, their energy density per volume and per kilo has to be increased.

 The trick is to be able to pack as much energy as possible per kilo of the battery, deliver high rates of power and avoid dendrites formation.
-Dendrites are formed during the charging process at high rates power and they cause batteries to fail.
+Dendrites are formed during the charging process at high rates of power and they cause batteries to fail.

 As such when normal solid-state batteries are being charged at a very high power rate, in order to speed up the charging time, dendrites are formed and the battery fails, and nobody wants that.